Skip to content

 Cox Design and Metal Fabrication, Inc. specializes in custom meta l design and fabrication, offering a wide range of services inclu ding aluminum fabrication, architectural steel design, and custom food trucks.
 We will upload 20gb of corporate data soon.
 Employee personal doc ument, financials, projects, contracts and agreements, NDA, proje cts, etc.

 On March 31, 2026, Cox Design & Metal Fabrication appeared on the leak site of the Akira ransomware group.
-The company, which specializes in custom metal design, aluminum fabrication, architectural steel work, and building custom food trucks, had internal files exfiltrated during a ransomware attack.
+The company, which specializes in custom metal design, aluminum fabrication, architectural steel work, and building custom food trucks, is claimed to have had internal files exfiltrated during a ransomware attack.
 The attackers announced they would soon upload 20GB of corporate data, including employee personal documents, financial records, projects, contracts, NDAs, and other sensitive materials.
 Anyone whose personal information was stored in those corporate systems could now be exposed.

-Confirmed Details from Reporting
+Reported Details from Reporting

 Public reporting on the Akira leak site indicates that Cox Design & Metal Fabrication suffered a ransomware intrusion in which attackers gained access to internal networks and exfiltrated data before encryption or as part of their standard double-extortion process.
 The group posted a notice stating they would release 20GB of files containing employee personal documents, financials, project details, contracts, agreements, and NDAs.
 No exact number of affected individuals has been confirmed, and the company has not yet issued a public statement detailing the timeline or scope.
 Available reporting describes the incident as typical of Akira’s operations, where stolen data is held for leverage and then published if demands are not met.